-MUSICAL THEATRE (Theatre Arts Specialization-Intermediate)

-Prerequisites: Theatre Arts I and Audition
+MUSICAL THEATRE (Theatre Arts Specialization-Intermediate) Grade Level: 9, 10, 11, 12 Prerequisites: Theatre Arts I and Audition Credit: 1 unit

 This is an auditioned theatre arts company for students interested in the production of musical plays that teach, inform, and entertain audiences.
 This course is aligned to the Essential Standards theatre arts curriculum at the intermediate level.
 Rehearsals and performances may require after-school and evening participation.